vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/0/06_Glossary.md

 is a mega-electron-volt, or 106 eV.
 In Joules, it is equivalent to 1.6 x 10-13 J. Nuclear masses are often expressed in MeV/c2 terms, where 1 a.m.u. is equivalent to 931.4941 MeV.
 78, 246-248, 253, 265, 422, 427, 433, 435

 ## micro-economics
-concerns itself with the production of goods, including raw resources, marketing, and distribu- tion.
+concerns itself with the production of goods, including raw resources, marketing, and distribution.
 323, 324, 433

 ## micron
 (um) is 10-6 meters, or a micro-meter.
 198, 200, 438